pretorh/test-typescript-setup/README.md

 ### tests written in typescript

 - `npm install --save-dev @types/node`
-- include the tests directory in tsconfig (`tsconfig.tstests.json`)
+- create a separate tsconfig for tests (`tsconfig.tstests.json`)
-- override eslint rules to use this tsconfig
+- override eslint rules to use this tsconfig for `test/*.ts` files
-- run tests from the output directory (`...dist/test/...`)
+- run tests from the output directory (`jstest/...`)